x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 - **logs**

 ## 4. Copy CSVs to import external bind mount and import CSVs to data external bind mount.
-1. Return to the first Terminal session.
+1. Return to the first Terminal session, which will now accept input.
 Because the execution of **build_container.sh** in the second Terminal session closed the original Docker container, you can now execute commands in this session.
 2. Execute `./import_csvs.sh`

 The **import_csvs.sh** script: